 Comproved is an assessment tool that works based on comparative judgments.
 This tool structures comparisons of students’ work while aiming to be a valid, reliable and user-friendly instrument.
 The goal of this tool is to reduce the workload of teachers and improve the quality of assessment.
 The main users of Comproved are teachers.
 At WUR, Comproved was used in one of the courses for assessing and grading students.
 After experimenting with the tool, data was collected in both quantitative and qualitative formats from teachers and students through focus group discussions and surveys and analysed.
 The overall conclusion of the tool shows that the assessment is more valid (different teachers) and less biased and that the tool is technically easy to use by teachers, but not pleasant emotionally.
 The teachers’ satisfaction rate was 5.8 out of 10.
 Students’ satisfaction rate was 6.2 out of 10.
 Overall, teachers and students were dissatisfied with the tool.
 They found that the feedback is more general and superficial, it increased the workload of teachers and they had to invest a lot of time in it.
 The tool is not successful in attaining its goals.

 TrainTool is an online video training tool that focuses on practicing and testing students' communication skills.
 The main goal of this tool is to improve students' communication skills.
-In this tool, students can record their speech, watch it in private for self-practice or they can ask for feedback from their peers or teachers.
-To evaluate this tool, varied types of data from teachers and students were collected through focus group discussions, in-depth interviews, online surveys, and reflection reports.
+With this tool, students can record their speech, watch it in private for self-practice or they can ask for feedback from their peers or teachers.
+To evaluate this tool, varied types of data from teachers and students were collected in two rounds within two academic years through focus group discussions, in-depth interviews, online surveys, and reflection reports.
 The findings showed that TrainTool is well-structured, user-friendly, easy to use, and it helps teachers and students with achieving the learning goal of the tool which is for practicing communication skills.
 Our general impression is that TrainTool can contribute to the quality of teaching and learning by having features such as (a) self-practice and self-reflection, (b) safe self-pace, active and engaging learning environment, (c) structure, user-friendliness, and clearance (d) peer and teacher feedback functionalities.
 However, It would be great to make improvements in terms of interactivity, in-depth learning and assessment, decreasing workload, and group activities.

 CodeGrade is a grading and feedback platform for computer science.
 The tool helps both teachers and students in computer science courses that deal with scripting and coding.
 CodeGrade was used by different courses at WUR in the 2020-2021 academic year.
-To evaluate CodeGrade, different kinds of data from teachers and students were collected through focus group discussions, online surveys, and demo recordings on the tool.
+To evaluate CodeGrade, different kinds of data from teachers and students were collected in two rounds within two academic years through focus group discussions, online surveys, and demo recordings on the tool.
 Our general impression is that the benefits of CodeGrade slightly outweigh its drawbacks.
 The tool contributes to the quality of teaching and learning by having features such as auto-grading, plagiarism check, self-assessment, structure, and feedback.
 However, further improvements are suggested in terms of reliability, flexibility, interactivity, interface, and intelligence.